-• PROPS: based on the script manage a collection of items that fit the period, style, size, color which help the evolution of the play.
+• PROPS: manage a collection of items that fit the period, script, style, size, color to help the evolution of the play.

-• LIGHTING DESIGN: work with set design, scene design and production to esrablish a supporting mood and re enforce the script
+• LIGHTING DESIGN: based on set, scene and production to establish a supporting mood and re enforce the script

-• SET DESIGN: provide a workable setting to deliver the script story line
+• SET DESIGN: establish a workable setting to deliver the script’s story line

-• SOUND DESIGN: plot the impact of sound starting with pre performance through the performance, intermisson and post performance as well as events that focus on sound effects.
+• SOUND DESIGN: enforce the impact of sound from pre performance, through performance, and post performance.

 The Properties Coordinator is appointed by the Production Management Committee.

-Working with the Director, Designers and the Stage Manager, the Properties Coordinator will determine what props are required in the production, according to the script, the design concept, period, type, style, size, colour and materials.
+Working with the Director, Designers and the Stage Manager, the Properties Coordinator determine the props required in the production, according to the script, the design concept, period, type, style, size, colour and materials.

 The Properties Coordinator is responsible for acquiring, assembling and managing the properties (props) required for a production.
-The first source for props will be the Theatre’s Properties inventory, in consultation with the Properties Manager.
+The first source for props is the Theatre’s Properties inventory and the Properties Manager.

-When properties items are borrowed, the owner must be informed that Metro Theatre undertakes to safeguard the items, and return them in good condition, but that Metro Theatre cannot accept responsibility for loss or damage, whatever the cause, beyond the loss/damage provisions of the Society’s insurance coverage.
-If the owner wishes extra and specific insurance, Metro Theatre can arrange this, at terms to be negotiated between the parties.
-The Production Manager should be informed whenever this becomes an issue.
+When items are borrowed, the owner must be informed that Metro Theatre undertakes to safeguard the items, and return them in good condition, but that Metro Theatre cannot accept responsibility for loss or damage, whatever the cause, beyond the loss/damage provisions of the Society’s insurance coverage.
+If the owner wishes extra and specific insurance, Metro Theatre can arrange this, at terms to be negotiated between the parties and help of the Properties Manager.

-The Properties Coordinator should prepare a list of all borrowed and rented items and give a copy of the list to the Production Manager, together with any acknowledgements and credits that should be published, with respect to materials and services contributed.
+The Properties Coordinator prepares a show list of all borrowed and rented items for their use and for the Production Manager, together with any acknowledgements and credits that should be published, with respect to materials and services contributed.

-It is the responsibility of the Properties Coordinator to supply any props that are required for rehearsals (which need not necessarily be the actual props eventually used on stage), to attend an early rehearsal to provide them, and also observe who uses them, how and when.
-This knowledge will be vital when the production comes to the stage.
+The Properties Coordinator supplies any props that are required for rehearsals (which need not necessarily be the actual props eventually used on stage), attends early rehearsals to provide them, and also observe who uses them, how and when.
+This knowledge is vital when the production comes to the stage.

 When necessary, the Properties Coordinator is responsible for instructing actors on the use and any special handling of unusual or specialized props.

-During the rehearsal period, the Properties Coordinator should assist the Production Manager in recruiting sufficient backstage props ‘runners,’ to handle the props for each performance.
+During the rehearsal period, the Properties Coordinator assists the Production Manager in recruiting sufficient backstage props ‘runners,’ to handle the props for each performance.

-The Backstage Crew must then be instructed on the proper care and handling of the props and be encouraged to attend some rehearsals, to understand their use.
+The Backstage Crew gets instruction on the proper care and handling of props plus encouraging them to attend rehearsals to understand prop use.

-At Take-In, the Properties Coordinator will need to discuss with the Stage Manager the placement of the props table(s) backstage, out of the way of backstage traffic.
+At Take-In, the Properties Coordinator works with the Stage Manager for the placement of the props table(s) backstage, out of the way of traffic.

-The Properties Coordinator should (if runners are being used) draw up a schedule for the runners, showing when each individual is required to be on duty, giving a copy of the schedule to the Stage Manager, and posting a second copy adjacent to the props table.
-He/she should instruct runners on the importance of adhering to the schedule.
+The Properties Coordinator (if runners are being used) draws up a schedule for the runners, showing when each individual is required to be on duty, gives a copy of the schedule to the Stage Manager, and posts a second copy adjacent to the props table.
+He/she instructs runners on the importance of adhering to the schedule.

-The Costume Designer/Coordinator is appointed through the Production Management Committee.
+The Costume Designer/Coordinator is appointed by the Production Management Committee.

-The Costume Designer/Coordinator is responsible for outfitting the cast with Costume, hats and personal accessories appropriate to the design requirements of the production, reflecting such aspects as style, type, period, mood, level of affluence, the nature of the character, materials, and colours.
-This is done by creating the ‘Costume Plot’ – a list of the cast in a show indicating what Costume they will wear in each scene.
+The Costume Designer/Coordinator is responsible for outfitting the cast with costume, hats and personal accessories appropriate to the production, reflecting style, type, period, mood, level of affluence, the nature of the character, materials, and colours.
+A ‘Costume Plot’ is created – a list of the cast in a show indicating costume needs for them in each scene.

-The Costume Designer is required to attend all Production Meetings with the Director, Set Designer, Scenic Painter and Set Decorator to discuss the requirements of the play, and to bring forward the Costume Plot for approval.
+The Costume Designer must attend all Production Meetings with the Director, Set Designer, Scenic Painter and Set Decorator, to cover the requirements as the Costume Plot is brought forward for approval.

-Once the designs are approved, the Costume Coordinator will arrange with the Director and Stage Manager to have actors attend for measurements to be taken – usually at the read through.
+Once designs are approved, the Costume Coordinator arranges with the Director and Stage Manager for actors measurements to be taken – usually at the read through.

-The Costume Coordinator should be prepared to attend and assist at any photograph sessions arranged by the Production Manager and Publicist.
+The Costume Coordinator attends and assists at any photograph sessions arranged by the Production Manager and Publicist.

-The Costume Coordinator will begin assembling Costumes.
-The first source will be the Theatre’s Wardrobe, in consultation with the Wardrobe Manager.
-The next source, for a contemporary show, should be the cast (actors often prefer their own clothing items, in which they feel comfortable).
-If other items are still required, the Costume Coordinator may resort to local thrift shops.
-In all cases it may be necessary to make alterations and adjustments to ensure they fit the actors.
+The Costume Coordinator assembles costumes.
+The first source is the Theatre’s Wardrobe, and the Wardrobe Manager.
+The next source, is often the cast (actors often prefer their own clothing items, in which they feel comfortable).
+The Costume Coordinator may resort to local thrift shops as well.
+In all cases necessary alterations and adjustments ensure needed fit.

-For special period Costumes it may be necessary to actually construct them (or, as a last resort, rent them).
-There are times when it may be more economical to purchase than to rent, and this issue should be discussed with the Director and Production Manager.
+For special period costumes actually constructing them (or, as a last resort, renting them) may be needed.
+It may be more economical to purchase than to rent, so discussion with the Director and Production Manager may help.

 At all times, attention must be paid to available resources and the financial plan.
-If there is need to rent or purchase an item that is unusual, and possibly expensive, approval must first be obtained from the General Manager before proceeding.
+The General Manager approval before hand is required.

 When items of clothing, accessories etc. are borrowed, the owner must be informed that Metro Theatre undertakes to safeguard the items, and return them in good condition, but that Metro Theatre cannot accept responsibility for loss or damage, whatever the cause, beyond the loss/damage provisions of the Society’s insurance coverage.
 If the owner wishes extra and specific insurance, Metro Theatre can arrange this, at terms to be negotiated between the parties.
 The Production Manager should be involved whenever this becomes an issue.

-The Costume Coordinator should prepare a list of all borrowed and rented items and give a copy of the list to the Production Manager and Stage Manager, together with any acknowledgements for the program, with respect to materials and services contributed to the show.
+The Costume Coordinator prepares a list of all borrowed and rented items and gives a copy to the Production Manager and Stage Manager, together with any acknowledgements for the program, with respect to materials and services contributed to the show.

 The Costume Coordinator is responsible for ensuring that Costumes and accessories used on stage (particularly borrowed or rented items) are kept clean and in good condition; this might include provision, and arrangements for the placing, of dust covers, or regular careful inspection and maintenance in between performances, and the periodic cleaning of items.